JaseYoung/cucumber-java-image-comparison/README.md

 - Filepaths to be changed from hard coded
 - Output to HTML report
 - Tolerence to be added to ENV file.
+- Add further tests to measure layout and not content